shradhayy/speech-tagging/README.md

-# syntheticpoets
+# speech tagging
-uses LSTM to generated sentences
+uses probabalistic NLP models to tag the input text of the user